tonytw1/hamster-wheel/README.md

 ## Hamster wheel odometer

-Our hamster is incredibly shy about using his exercise wheel and will not use it if anyone is watching.
+Our hamster (Zym) is incredibly shy about using his exercise wheel and will not use it if anyone is watching.

 We added a Hall effect odometer to the wheel to track his mileage.